Sci-fi why?

 • In Dune, a Truthsayer learns to tell truth from lies by speaking only truth so much that they detect its absence.
 While not realistic, it's a beautiful idea.

 • Reading 2001 (the book aged better than the film) was a magical experience.
-Part of learning Joy In the Merely Real.
+Part of learning Joy in the Merely Real

 • Hard sci-fi in particular helps against the Fallacy of generalizing from fictional evidence.